 Florida, April 2018

-- Iceland (since 2014): Students and teachers explore the geological and natural wonders of this Nordic country, including its dramatic volcanic landscape of geysers, hot springs, waterfalls, glaciers and black-sand beaches.
+- Iceland (2019): Open to all 11th grade students.
+Students and teachers will explore the geological and natural wonders of this Nordic country, including its dramatic volcanic landscape of geysers, hot springs, waterfalls, glaciers and black-sand beaches.

 Community Service Trips